terra-money/docs/docs/develop/module-specifications/spec-market.md

 # Market

-The Market module enables atomic swaps between different Terra stablecoin denominations, and between Terra and Luna.
+The market module enables atomic swaps between different Terra stablecoin denominations, and between Terra and Luna.
 This module ensures an available, liquid market, stable prices, and fair exchange rates between the protocol's assets.

 The price stability of TerraSDR is achieved through Terra<>Luna arbitrage activity against the protocol's algorithmic market-maker, which expands and contracts Terra's supply to maintain its peg.

 ## Concepts

-### Swap Fees
+### Swap fees

 Because Terra's price feed is derived from validator oracles, a delay exists between the price reported on-chain and the real-time price.

 The delay lasts around one minute (our oracle `VotePeriod` is 30 seconds), which is negligible for nearly all practical transactions.
 However, front-running attackers could take advantage of this delay and extract value from the network.

-To defend against this type of attack, the Market module enforces the following swap fees:
+To defend against this type of attack, the market module enforces the following swap fees:

 - [**Tobin tax**](#tobintax) for spot-converting Terra<>Terra swaps